Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 About Netflix, Inc.

 Netflix, Inc. was founded on 29 August 1997 by Reed Hastings and Mark Randolph.
-The company was initially in the business of delivering DVDs on a subscription basis.
+The company initially delivered DVDs on a subscription basis.
 Clients could order a film through the website and receive it by post.
-In 2007, Netflix launched a streaming service, allowing users to watch movies and TV shows online via the internet.
+In 2007, Netflix launched a streaming service, allowing users to watch movies and TV shows online.

 Image of Netflix, Inc.’s company name